rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/kubectl/_index.md

 - [Accessing Clusters with kubectl Shell](#accessing-clusters-with-kubectl-shell)
 - [Accessing Clusters with kubectl CLI and a kubeconfig File]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/kubeconfig/)

+## Resources created using kubectl

+Rancher will discover and show resources created by `kubectl`.
+However, these resources might not have all the necessary annotations on discovery.
+If an operation (for instance, scaling the workload) is done to the resource using the Rancher UI/API, this may trigger recreation of the resources due to the missing annotations.
+This should only happen the first time an operation is done to the discovered resource.

 ## Accessing Clusters with kubectl Shell

 You can access and manage your clusters by logging into Rancher and opening the kubectl shell.
 No further configuration necessary.